sc3/cookcountyjail/README.md

 A vertical slice of funcitonality and stories will not be done until all of the following conditions are met:
 * Code must have unit tests
-* Stories and Features must have BDD tests
+* Stories and Features must have tests
 * Running in production
+* API documentation updated

 An information data model exists for this project and is located here:
 * Requirements for [Information Model](Google Doc /document/d/1ZoY-R0deM8OUGtsLfyegqE-QMwnZBp3vmbMQ3eQcXcw/edit?usp=sharing)